 For each cash flow hedge relationship, the effective part of any gain or loss on the derivative financial instrument is recognised directly in other comprehensive income.
 Amounts recognised as other comprehensive income are transferred to profit or loss when the hedged transaction affects profit or loss.
-The ineffective part of any gain or loss is recognised immediately in the Consolidated Profit and Loss Accounts at the time hedge effectiveness is tested.
+The ineffective part of any gain or loss is recognised immediately in the Statement of Profit or Loss and Other Comprehensive Income at the time hedge effectiveness is tested.